-An informal seminar is provided for students applying for internship.
-It takes place in the fall term during the Practicum III course when applications are submitted.
-Under faculty mentorship and through peer support, students are offered assistance with preparation of their internship applications, curriculum vitae, preparation for interviews, etc.
+Prior to the summer term after students' second year in the program, students are given an overview of the internship application process and begin work on their application essays and site list.
+An in-class seminar is then provided for students in the fall term during the Practicum III course.
+Under faculty mentorship and through peer support, students are offered assistance with preparation of internship applications, curriculum vitae, preparation for interviews, and so on.